jrockowitz/jrockowitz.github.io/README.md

 - Bootstrap
 - jQuery

-## Information Architecture

-- About
-- Resume
-- Work

----

 ## TODO

 - Experiment with Bootstrap.
   - style-guide.md

 - Content Migration

 - Add and remove `environment: development` from _config.yml when grunt serve is called.